Pregnancy after 30, 35 and 40 years of age

 What are the chances of pregnancy in your 30s, 35s and 40s?

 A woman's fertility is an individual matter.
-Much depends on general health, lifestyle (nutrition, consumption of stimulants, physical condition) and genetic predisposition.
+Much depends on the general state of health, lifestyle (nutrition, consumption of stimulants, physical condition) and genetic predisposition.

 From a biological point of view, the best chance of getting pregnant is between the ages of 20 and 24.
 As we age, the ova also age.
 However, it should be emphasised that if a woman has no health problems, age is not a contraindication to becoming pregnant.